fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 ## Do Coding Best Practices Vary Between Companies?

-Yes, it differs between person to person.
+Yes, sometimes it differs between person to person.

 Best practice is something some developers like to throw behind any argument they pitch for their own